 We are committed to minimising the risk of bushfire to the community whilst balancing the need to protect the special values of our bushland areas.
 Council also recognises the ecological role of fire in its consideration of bushfire management issues.
 Council’s policy has been adopted with the aim of reducing fire risk within residential areas.
 This is undertaken by advising owners of vacant residential land of their need to take action to reduce vegetation and, where owners fail to take action, issue abatement notices in accordance with the Local Government Act 1993 and potentially issue an infringement notice.

-View the Fire Abatement Policy – Vacant Land in Residential Areas (PDF)
+View the Fire Abatement Policy (PDF)

 Council is currently preparing a Bushfire Management Strategy for its network of bushland reserves.
 Bushfire Management Plans will also be prepared for individual natural area reserves.
 There are plans in place for the following reserves: